Democrat Julián Castro announces 2020 presidential bid

 That could be troublesome, in particular for Castro when it comes to raising money at least in Texas.

-But Castro’s early-out-of-the-gate status gives the still-forming Democratic field an early appearance of racial diversity with a candidate whose ancestral roots are in Mexico — the country that Trump, in his 2015 presidential candidacy announcement, said was sending rapists, drug traffickers and criminals to the U.S.
+But the prominent Latino candidate's early-out-of-the-gate status gives the still-forming Democratic field an early appearance of racial diversity with a candidate whose ancestral roots are in Mexico — the country that Trump, in his 2015 presidential candidacy announcement, said was sending rapists, drug traffickers and criminals to the U.S.

 In an interview with NBC News this week, Castro described himself as the “antidote” to Trump.

-“You give me your support, and I give you my word: I will spend every day working hard to make sure you can get a good job, find a decent place to live, have good health care when you get sick and that your children and grandchildren can reach their dreams, no matter who you are or where you come from,” Castro said as an estimated 3,000 cheered him.
+At the event, as an estimated 3,000 people cheered him on, Castro said, “You give me your support, and I give you my word: I will spend every day working hard to make sure you can get a good job, find a decent place to live, have good health care when you get sick and that your children and grandchildren can reach their dreams, no matter who you are or where you come from.”

-Castro pledged that if elected his first executive order would return the United States to the Paris Climate Accord, an international agreement on climate change.
-Trump withdrew the country from it.
+Castro pledged that if elected, his first executive order would return the United States to the Paris Climate Accord, an international agreement on climate change.
+Trump withdrew the country from the pact.
 He also said his administration would invest in affordable housing for the middle class and poor.

+A mariachi band played as a crowd that had lined up around the block filed into the plaza.
+Castro rode to the event on a city bus, No. 68, which his campaign said was the same bus he and his brother took to school while broadcasting live on Facebook.

-His identical twin, Joaquín Castro and other speakers made their case for his presidential run, underscoring a platform that contrasted him to Trump, such as valuing a free press, his work creating educational opportunity, reducing homelessness for veterans and access to health care.
+Joaquín Castro and other speakers made their case for his presidential run, underscoring a platform that contrasted Castro to Trump, with such things as supporting a free press and greater access to health care, his work creating educational opportunity and reducing homelessness for veterans.

+Castro's first trip as a 2020 candidate is to Puerto Rico to speak at the Latino Victory Fund summit.
+One of the first items on Democratic legislators' agendas is calling for an investigation into the Trump administration's Hurricane Maria response.

 Castro has a lot of work to do to introduce himself to Americans — or reminding them who he is.